 This may be one of Tanzania’s more underrated parks, but its smaller size and more concentrated wildlife makes it an ideal destination for avid wildlife enthusiasts.
 Lake Manyara National park is a simplistic national park with one main route to navigate through, but don’t get fooled by its looks.
 It really is the perfect destination for those who have just started exploring wildlife enclosures.
 The following are just some of the highlights of Lake Manyara National Park.

-Click here to know more about the top things to do in Lake Manyara National Park
+Find out more about the top things to do in Lake Manyara National Park.

 From over-the-top safari lodges and stunning private villas, to quaint tented camps and mid-range budget hotels, there is no shortage of places to stay at the Lake Manyara National Park.
 You can find something perfect in just about every region of the park, and on private reserves bordering the park, many of which take luxury and exclusivity to the next level.